 Individual therapy can look like many different things, depending on what your needs are and what your goals are for treatment.
 Sometimes individual therapy looks like you sharing your deepest thoughts, worries, and dreams.
 Other times it may involve role playing, creating art together, or using the assistance of Dr. McFarland’s registered therapy dog.
 How you want your sessions to look is up to you and your goals for treatment.

 Dr. McFarland provides an individualized treatment approach, which means you have the control to decide what you want your sessions to include.
 She is well educated in a variety of treatment approaches including cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), gestalt, acceptance commitment therapy (ACT) internal family systems (IFS), and existential therapy.
 This allows her to have the flexibility to use the approach that well be most suited for you.
 Research has suggested that as few as 6 sessions can significantly increase a person’s self-esteem, confidence, coping skills, and can reduce symptoms of depression and anxiety.
 I offer short term treatment, as long as longer term treatment.
 We will work together to see what will be the most effective in getting you to live the life you want!

 What can individual therapy help me with?

 Decrease/Eliminate suicidal thoughts, self-harming behaviors

 Learn how to eat mindfully and improve your body image

-Don’t have time to drive to Golden for an appointment?
+Don’t have time to drive for an appointment?
 Live outside of the Denver Metro Area?
 Dr. McFarland is now certified in telehealth and offers secure video sessions for individuals residing in Colorado.
+Dr. McFarland is also able to see patient who reside in specific states that are part of the PsyPact.
 Contact her at 303-709-5897 to see if telehealth may be an option for your treatment.

 Individual Therapy for Adults